 Aarogya Setu app must for employees in both govt and pvt sector

-New Delhi, May 02: The Centre has made it mandatory for government and private sector employees to use Arogya Setu mobile application to bolster the efforts to fight the COVID-19 pandemic, and entrusted the organisational heads with ensuring its 100 per cent coverage.
+New Delhi, May 02: The Centre has made it mandatory for government and private sector employees to use Aarogya Setu mobile application to bolster the efforts to fight the COVID-19 pandemic, and entrusted the organisational heads with ensuring its 100 per cent coverage.

 The Union Home Ministry also said the mobile app will be must for people living in COVID-19 containment zones.